800.641.4179

 financial considerations, browse our selections to learn more.

-FEAR is my explanation for this recent phenomenon.
+FEAR is my explanation for this phenomenon.
 Young buyers are fearful of the current economics of dentistry.
-They have massive debt from dental school, sometimes approaching $350K.
-They are concerned about buying a dental practice and having Delta cut their fee schedule if they are considering a traditional practice model.
-They look at corporate dentistry as a safer option.
+They have massive debt from dental school, sometimes approaching $500K.
+They are concerned about buying a dental practice and having Delta Dental change their fee schedule if they are considering a traditional practice model.
+They may look at corporate dentistry as a safer option.

 Corporate Dentistry vs. Private Practice

-Young dentists: Please come back to private practice once you get a couple years of experience!
-The best part of dentistry is being your own boss, owning your own business and calling your own shots!
+Owning a dental practice comes with responsibility and risk, but a positive return, if done right, is inevitable.
+Come back to private practice once you get a couple of years of experience!
+The best part of dentistry is being your own boss, owning your own business, and calling your own shots!

 Have questions?
 Visit our Contact Us page to submit any questions you might have.